karinait/fashion-classification/README.md

 ```
 fashion-classification/
 │
 ├── dataset/		# Contains the small version of the dataset and some image for testing
 │   ├── fashion-product-images-small/		# Folder with the small images dataset downloaded from kaggle
 │		├── images		# Images as .jpg
 │		├── styles.csv		# Csv with all the information about the images
 │   ├── test-images/		# Folder with large images for test
 ├── fashion-classifier/		# Folder created with AWS SAM CLI for the deployment to AWS Lambda
 │   ├── app/		# Folder with all the necessary files for deployment
 │		├── Dockerfile		# Docker configuration
 │		├── app.py		# Script with lambda function
 │		├── classification_model.tflite		# Trained Tflite model
 │		├── class_indices.json		# Json with the name and indices of the classes used to train the model
 │		├── requirements.txt		# List of dependencies that must be installed in the Docker container
 ├── models/		# Models created during evaluation and training of different CNN
 ├── notebooks/		# Jupyter notebooks for analysis
 ├── Pipfile		# Project top-level requirements (to be used with pipenv)
 ├── Pipfile.lock		# Required dependencies with specific versions (to be used with pipenv)
 ├── README.md		# Project documentation
+├── video/		# Folder that shows the lambda function being tested in AWS Lambda
 └── .gitignore		# Git ignore file
 ```

 ---